153 A&C: PiR2Null Area Controller (153)

 Talker: using a Raspberry Pi to talk to the Pico

 Source 04 demonstrates how the Pi can send simple commands to the Pico using a simple data cable (USB to USB-micro) as shown in the figure below.
 An example of such a single command is shown below.
 The operator uses an interactive python3 session on the Pi to "talk" to the Pico.
 It is easy to set up and talks directly to the Pico using "send" and "receive" commands.
 The word "Type" means that the operator should type the subsequent command on the keyboard.
 The "on function" will turn ON the on-board LED of the Pico.
-The step-by-step installation and more detailled information (with some other commands) are available at Source 04.
+The step-by-step installation and more detailed information (with some other commands) are available at Source 04.
 Some minor transcription errors appear in Source 04 (e.g. the final ")" is missing and has been added to the command in the example below).

 Type t.send('on()')